Home Students Faculty and Staff Visiting Scholars and PostDocs Parents and Community

 • Because of decreased vascularization in the upper pinna of the ear, it will take longer than the ear lobe to heal, generally between 12-16 weeks.

 • It is important to not irritate the ear, it is recommended that you sleep on the non-pieced side (or sleep on your back if both ears are pierced).
-Use the un-pierced ear when talking on the telephone (or ear phones if both are pierced).
+Use the un-pierced ear when talking on the telephone (or earphones if both are pierced).

-• Wear loose fitting clothing (Clear, pink, or slightly bloody discharge is normal for several days after piercing).
+• Wear loose-fitting clothing (Clear, pink, or slightly bloody discharge is normal for several days after piercing).

-Nose piercing:
+Nose Piercings

 • Avoid touching the stud unnecessarily.